 So, how to upgrade car radio to a touch screen?
 Let’s find out.

-As a general rule, depending on the space available in your dashboard, you will either fit a Single DIN or Double DIN touch screen.
-The upgrade to the touch screen includes:
+Depending on the space available in your dashboard, you will either fit a Single DIN or Double DIN touch screen.
+To upgrade to the touch screen, follow the steps below: